Non-Hermitian curved space via inverted wave equation

-\emph{Funding} National Natural Science Foundation of China (Grant Nos.
-62571212, U25D8012), Science and Technology Department of Hubei Province (2024AFA038, 2022CFB553, 2022CFA012), Program of Outstanding Young and Middle-aged Scientific and Technological Innovation Team of Colleges and Universities in Hubei Province (T2020001), the Wuhan City Key R\&D program (2025050602030069), and 2023 supplemental grant for 1A0702E004: Modern Optics.
+Y. L. thanks Mao Zhu, Sun Zizhuang, Jin Luling, Chen Biao, Zeng Jinwei, Qiao Chang, and Han Song for their helpful discussions, and is especially grateful for the original idea by Simon Horsley from University of Exeter, UK.

-\emph{Acknowledgment} Y. L. thanks Mao Zhu, Sun Zizhuang, Jin Luling from Hubei University, and Han Song from Zhejiang University for their helpful discussions, and is especially grateful for the original idea by Simon Horsley from University of Exeter.
+We are supported by National Natural Science Foundation of China (Grant Nos.
+62571212, U25D8012), Science and Technology Department of Hubei Province (2024AFA038, 2022CFB553, 2022CFA012), Hubei International Cooperation Research Base of Quantum Optics and Devices (SH2416), Outstanding Young and Middle-aged Scientific and Technological Innovation Team of Colleges and Universities in Hubei Province (T2020001), Wuhan City Key R\&D program (2025050602030069), and 2023 supplemental grant for 1A0702E004: Modern Optics.

 \emph{Disclosures} The authors declare no conflicts of interest.

 \emph{Data availability} Data underlying the results presented in this paper are not publicly available at this time but may be obtained from the authors upon reasonable request.